Guyu98/Temporal-network-Generative-Dynamic-Activity-Model/README.md

 ![image](https://github.com/Guyu98/Temporal-network-Generative-Dynamic-Activity-Model/blob/main/pic/aggregated%20static%20network.png)

-Users can start with loading the package
+Users can start with loading the package:
 ```python
 from model import GDAM
 ```

 The proposed temporal network model -- GDAM -- requires five configuration parameters that are briefly described below.
 In this repository, the initial network structures are set to be complete graph with `n` nodes, while it is easy to modify the source code in the `__init__()` to achieve any desired structure.
 Parameter `gamma` reflects the busrty activity of nodes (and links) to engage in communications, which can be obtained by fitting the real power-law interaction sequence using the algorithm proposed in [Power-Law Distributions in Empirical Data](https://doi.org/10.1137/070710111) by Clauset *et al.*.
 The parameters `rho` and `gam` regulate the probability of an active node to explore a new neighbor, which can be obtained by general linear regression from empirical data.
 Other details can be found in the paper.

 ```python